Strvm/meta-ai-api/README.md

 You should have received a copy of the GNU General Public License along with this program.
 If not, see <https://www.gnu.org/licenses/>.
 ```

+# Meta Copyright:

+For more information related to the license tied to the MetaAI API, please visit https://www.llama.com/llama3/license/